Carolina Great Pyrenees Rescue Carolina Great Pyrenees Rescue

 Our Experiences with Underground/Wireless/Invisible Fencing

 Since the introduction of this product, we have repeatedly taken in Pyrs physically or psychologically injured by the technology.
-We are well into the double digits of Pyrs burned by collars, terrified to go outside, or deemed dangerous because they bit another animal that came into their yard.
+We are well into the several dozens of Pyrs burned by collars, terrified to go outside, or deemed dangerous because they bit another animal that came into their yard.
 We once had an open mind about this, but we have seen too many negative outcomes to consider this a safe way to restrain Pyrs.
 For our organization, the turning point came in December 2012 when a family surrendered their Pyr, whom they couldn’t contain in their invisibly fenced yard.
 This is a common reason that owners sign over dogs to us, and it accounts for about 5% of our intake each year.
 Many families who live in neighborhoods with HOAs prohibiting solid fencing try — and fail — to contain Pyrs within invisible fencing.
 This family was typical in that they were not bad or uncaring people.
 They were a busy family with jobs and young children who were sad that they were giving up their dog.
 What seemed like a typical surrender turned into a veterinary emergency.
-The Pyr arrived in rescue with severe burns around its neck and upper chest from the collar (pictures below).
+The Pyr arrived in rescue with severe burns around its neck and upper chest from the collar.
 This dog’s skin was infected under his fur.
 When they realized what had happened, they were ashamed and horrified.
 They, however, were not unusual in not realizing the harm the collar was causing.
-The pictures were taken after the removal of the fur and treatment.
-You can only imagine how this looked (and felt) prior to this dog receiving veterinary care.
 As this kind of fencing has become more common, this type of injury has become one we see at least once if not more each year, and it was totally preventable by the use of solid and secure fencing.

 Surrendering a Pyr